zebeeb/MTD-R/Docs/prompts.md

 ## bugs plan
 lets plan for fixing this bug following @Docs/bugs resolution rules.md , @Docs/project rules.md, and @Docs/TechStack rules.md
+- before providing a plan, be extremely thorough in understanding the documents mentioned here and the codebase
 - give me in details the plan for how you will solve this bug.
 - include code snippets
 - don't provide edit requests till I approve your work